Impacts of Respiratory Viruses in the Elderly

 We’re sure you’ve seen coverage of one of the latest emerging diseases out of China: the Coronavirus.
 While the virus is considered in its early stages of spreading, it’s becoming a growing health concern as places like China are regulating travel to stop its transmission.
 So far, approximately 910 people have died from the Coronavirus worldwide, and the number is continuing to rise with cases surpassing 40,000 across the globe.
+This is where the impacts of respiratory viruses need to be considered in the elderly.

 Unfortunately, and as tends to be the case with most outbreaks, the people most severely at risk for contracting it are those who are chronically ill and elderly patients – particularly those with respiratory issues like asthma, diabetes, or heart disease, according to the World Health Organization.
 As more cases pop up around the world, taking measures to keep yourself protected and healthy is now more important than ever.
 The elderly, especially those who may be receiving outside care for health problems, have to be vigilant.